The AI hype is clearly harmful

 Partnership (not Sponsorship)

 When considering business-critical Open Source projects or ecosystems, a business would do well to treat this relationship as a partnership.
-For the project or ecosystem user (the business) this partnership is already hugely beneficial, and since the business already has accepted the terms of their Open Source license, they have demonstrated that they already depend on the continued reliability of this project or ecosystem.
-If an Open Source developer or project (or ecosystem contributor) approaches the business for Sponsorship, they are making a mistake!
-The business is already a Partner, and should expect to be treated accordingly.
+For the project or ecosystem user (the business) this partnership is already beneficial, and since the business has accepted the terms of their Open Source license, they have demonstrated that they depend on the continued reliability of this project or ecosystem.
+Partners are not expected to be bystanders, but rather take an active role in their partner’s well-being and long-term health.

 Final words

 The vocabulary proposed here is meant to help business stakeholders and decision-makers to inform themselves enough to prompt a re-evaluation of their relationships with their upstream open source component providers.
 The first step in this awareness-raising, is to introduce some new useful concepts that can help them see the nuances and realities of the landscape they are operating in.
-I hope that you, the reader, agrees and decides to adopt this vocabulary in your daily dealings.
+I hope that you, the reader, agree and decide to adopt this vocabulary in your daily dealings.

 A FOSS Ecosystem Checklist for the Benefit of Maintainer Sustainability